insinfo/pg8000/README.md

 ```

-## creating a connection and executing a simple select
+## Creating a connection and executing a simple select
 ```dart
     var con = CoreConnection(
         'user',